-The College will release transcripts of academic records only upon the written request of the student and providing that all financial obligations are cleared.
-Student transcripts may be released to a current or potential employer in accordance with PA 102-0998 SB 3032 Student Debt Assistance Act.
+The College will release transcripts of academic records only upon the written request of the student.
 SRC Transcripts may be ordered online for a fee of \$5.00 per copy and will be sent within approximately three business days.
 Telephone requests will not be honored.